2015 Health Information

 Please note that not all physicians are experts in the medical treatment needed for the area of the world to which you may be traveling.
 Carefully check the qualifications and expertise of your physician.

-The Office of International Ministries recommends the following provider for complete travel medical advice and vaccinations:
+The Office of Global Outreach recommends the following provider for complete travel medical advice and vaccinations:

 1610 E. Thousand Oaks Blvd.

 World Health Organization Health Information

 International Travel and Health Guide is available free online, and provides vaccination recommendations specific to each country in the world.
 This resource also covers a wide range of topics including:

 - Health risks and precautions,